cu-numpde/fall22-community-Mateus-A-R-Braga/proposal.md

 * If using either the Fortran or Python installations there is an automated test suite that runs several tests and compares the solution (parts of the soltution) to archived resutls.

     * For PyClaw, 46 of 48 tests in the test suite pass and two tests fail.
-The two tests failed with the error "no such file or directory" for the verification file (the file name for the verificaiton file might be mislabeld for those tests)
+The two tests failed with the error "no such file or directory" for the verification file (the file name for the verificaiton file might be mislabeld for those tests).
     * For the calssic solver, all three tests in the test suite failed.

 * Permissive license: Berkeley Software Distribution (BSD) license (BSD 3-Clause)